Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Implementation

-Given an ethical decision problem, we implemented Algorithm 1 to argument retrospective arguments made from the perspective of actions' potential branches of future development.
+Algorithm~\ref{deonAlgo} shows Deontology embedded into the critical questions, similar to Algorithm~\ref{utilAlgo}.
+Algorithm~\ref{deonAlgo} iterates across the set of forbidden assignments and checks the events in either for a violation (lines 1-3).
+See Section~\ref{sec:formalism} for forbidden assignments.
+If one branch has a violation that the other does not, then critical question 1 is positive (line 4 and 9).
+To defend itself, the violating branch's action must have a greater probability of not making the assignment.
+If this is not true, critical question 2 is positive and the index of the violating branch is returned (lines 4-13).
+If no branch is attacked, neither index is returned (line 15).

 Our implementation has no planning element, searching for action's branches as discussed in Section \ref{sec:hypotheticalRetrospection}.
 This is left for future work.
 Instead, we pass an ethical decision problem to an implementation of Algorithm 1 and a permissible action is output.
-We implement a Web-App with Flask and Python 3.8.9 to graph retrospection and alter utilities and deontological laws.
+We implement a web app with Flask and Python 3.8.9 to graph retrospection and alter utilities and deontological laws.
 The source code is available on GitHub at \url{https://github.com/sameysimon/HypotheticalRetrospectionMachine}.